Solomonoff-Consulting/benford-experiment/README.md

-# Optimality and Renormalization imply Statistical Laws
+# Benford's Law from Turing Ensembles and Integer Partitions

-Auxhiliary code (Jupyter notebook) for arXiv:2502.16314
+Auxiliary code (Jupyter notebook) for arXiv:2502.16314